aws-samples/mask-rcnn-tensorflow/infra/docker/RUN_MULTI_NODE.md

   -rw-------  1 ubuntu ubuntu 1679 Sep 12 23:27 id_rsa
   -rw-r--r--  1 ubuntu ubuntu  410 Sep 12 23:27 id_rsa.pub
   ```
-  - Change ownership of the `ssh_container/config` file by `sudo chown root:root config`.
-In the container you are the root user.
   - Create a file in the `~/.ssh` to execute commands inside the container by `vi /home/ubuntu/.ssh/mpicont.sh`.
 Add the following contents
   ```
   #!/bin/bash